-PREREQUISITE: CIS 150 or database experience
+PREREQUISITE: Grade of "C" or higher in CIS 150 or database experience

 This course will discuss database system architectures, concentrating on Structured Query Language (SQL).
 It will teach students how to design, normalize and use databases with SQL, and to link those to the Web.
-Code C. (F)
+Code C. (F, Sp)